sitphp/commands/doc/8_tools.table_tool.md

 ![table line](img/table_line.png)

-If you are using your own command application, you can also create line breaks styles with the table manager tool :
+If you are using your own command application, you can also create line styles with the table manager tool :

 ```php
 // ...